2 Care, prevention and counselling

 2-39 Can reactions to loss be abnormal?

-The genetic counsellor needs to be aware that abnormal grieving reactions can develop, be able to recognise them as early as possible, and refer the person for expert management.
+The genetic counsellor needs to be aware that abnormal grieving reactions can develop, be able to recognise them as early as possible, and refer the person such as a clinical psychologist for expert management.

 2-40 How does a genetic counsellor break bad news?

 Genetic counsellors have to use their ability in effective communication to break bad news.
 Preparing for and breaking bad news is very important because the way this is done may greatly affect the response of the person receiving the news.
 The counsellor should therefore follow guidelines to try and ensure that this is done in the best possible manner.
 This should include: